meithan/AoC20/README.md

   ``[0, 1] [4, 5, 6, 7] [10, 11, 12] [15, 16] [19] [22]``

-Thus, we compute the number of paths within each sub-problem --which are, hopefully, much smaller than the whole problem, which turned out to the case-- and multiply the results together.
+So we can use the graph traversal algorithm to compute the numberof paths within each sub-problem --which are, hopefully, much smaller than the whole problem, which turned out to the case-- and multiply the results together.
 Then that is the answer.
 This is a [divide-and-conquer](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm) strategy.

 After checking that this also worked for the second, larger test input, I tried the actual input.
 And lo and behold, in a fraction of a second all the sub-problems were solved and the final answer was correct!
 Yay!
 The largest sub-problem in the input turned out to have only 5 nodes, so solving them all by brute-force traversal was very fast.

 *A more direct mathematical solution*

-After solving the problem I investigated what solutions there were to the general problem, as this is graph theory problem that most certainly been studied extensively.
-And I did find an "analytical" solution that exploits a [property of the adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix#Matrix_powers) that I dimly recalled:
+After solving the problem I investigated what general solutions exist, as this sounds like a graph theory problem that probably has been studied extensively.
+And I did find a more mathematical solution that exploits a [property of the adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix#Matrix_powers) that I dimly recalled:

 > "If A is the adjacency matrix of the directed or undirected graph G, then the matrix A^n (i.e., the matrix product of n copies of A) has an interesting interpretation: the element (i, j) gives the number of (directed or undirected) walks of length n from vertex i to vertex j."

-Thus, one can construct the adjacency matrix of the graph of adapters, compute the successive A^k for k in [1,N] (using numpy's [matmul](https://numpy.org/doc/stable/reference/generated/numpy.matmul.html)), and in simply accumulate the values of A^k_{1,N}, since that would be the number of k-length paths between the first and last nodes.
+One can construct the adjacency matrix of the graph of adapters, compute the successive A^k for k in [1,N] (using numpy's [matmul](https://numpy.org/doc/stable/reference/generated/numpy.matmul.html)), and simply accumulate the value of A^k_{1,N}, since that would be the number of k-length paths between the first and last nodes.
 And, sure enough, this [works too](https://github.com/meithan/AoC20/blob/main/day10_alt.py).

 ___